sivahuang77/citrux-cli/CONTRIBUTING.md

 #### Integration tests

-The integration tests are designed to validate the end-to-end functionality of the Gemini CLI.
+The integration tests are designed to validate the end-to-end functionality of the Citrux CLI.
 They are not run as part of the default `npm run test` command.

 To run the integration tests, use the following command: